Comparison

 Can I use Genki or Cigna Global for a digital nomad visa application? +

 Plenty of remote-work visas want proof of health insurance that covers you in the destination country for your whole stay, sometimes with a minimum coverage amount and repatriation cover.
 Because Cigna Global is comprehensive medical insurance, it tends to clear stricter requirements more easily and can usually produce a coverage letter on demand.
-Genki is accepted for a fair number of nomad visas too, but it is travel-medical rather than full health insurance — so check the specific visa rules and get the insurer to confirm in writing that the policy document meets that consulate’s wording before you pay.
+Genki Native, being full international health insurance too, is in a similar position.
+Genki Traveler is accepted for a fair number of nomad visas, but it is travel-medical rather than full health insurance, and Genki expects you to hold long-term cover underneath it, so check the specific visa rules and get the insurer to confirm in writing that the policy document meets that consulate’s wording before you pay.

 Does either plan cover pre-existing conditions? +

-On its core travel-medical base, Genki usually excludes or tightly limits pre-existing conditions — so it is weakest exactly where you need the most certainty if you manage an ongoing condition.
-Cigna Global runs medical underwriting, which means a declared condition can sometimes be included, though often with a premium loading, a waiting period, or a specific exclusion.
+Genki Traveler restricts pre-existing conditions, so it is weakest exactly where you need the most certainty if you manage an ongoing condition.
+Genki Native is the product built to consider them: they are assessed when you apply, in the way full health insurance does.
+Cigna Global runs medical underwriting on the same principle, which means a declared condition can sometimes be included, though often with a premium loading, a waiting period, or a specific exclusion.
 If you have something you need covered, this is the one thing to nail down in writing with each insurer before you buy.
 It changes which plan is realistic for you, not just which one is cheaper.

 Last verified: